niannianwang/cse15l-lab-reports/lab2/lab2.md

 What are the relevant arguments to those methods, and the values of any relevant fields of the class? <br>
 The relevant argument is `url` for the method to extract information from the url. `message` is important to save string information. <br>
 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-`message` was updated with the concatenation of the new information provided by a new input to the URL while saving previous input information.
+`message` was updated to concatenate the new information provided by a new input to the URL while saving previous input information.

 ## Part 2
 1. ![Image](private.png) <br>